Sustainable procurement is about collaborating with our suppliers and contractors to deliver positive outcomes for our communities and environment.

 Social and environmental impact in procurement is not only about delivering positive outcomes through our direct supplier relationships.
 The decisions we make to buy goods and services must also consider the impact on the entire supply chain.

 All of our procurement activity is underpinned by ethical and responsible sourcing principles.
 In late 2019, we introduced a Supplier Code of Conduct that we are progressively rolling out to all our suppliers.
+Following review of the Supplier Code between February 2023 and July 2023, a number of updates were made and a 2023 version has been published.

 Through our partnership with Sedex, AT Procurement undertakes Supplier Risk Assessments of markets and uses other tools to understand environmental and human rights-related risks in our supply chains and address areas of concern.